 - Experience creating, building and scaling systems and organizational functions.

 - A strategic thinker with a big-picture mentality, intellectual curiosity and is comfortable navigating complexity.

 - Ability to work effectively and accurately under pressure, meet deadlines and manage competing priorities; must be flexible and adaptable in a rapid response environment.

-- An inspiring and experienced leader, team-builder and people manager; able to serve as a mentor and role model of excellence for staff and to ensure a culture of innovation, collaboration, and accountability.
+- Inspiring and experienced leader, team-builder and people manager; able to serve as a mentor and role model of excellence for staff and to ensure a culture of innovation, collaboration and accountability.

 - Exceptional work ethic and track record of personal initiative.